2023 Best Linguistics & Literature Bachelor's Degree Schools

 On average, comparative literature graduates from GMU take out $24,318 in student loans while working on their Bachelor's Degree.

 Wellesley College came in at #17 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools ranking.
-Wellesley is a small private not-for-profit school located in the suburb of Wellesley.
+Wellesley is a small private not-for-profit school located in the large suburb of Wellesley.

 Comparative Literature majors at USC take out an average of $11,729 in student loans while working on their Bachelor's Degree.